princeton-sns/scuba/client-bench/README.md

 ### Manually modifying the latex files

-Add:
+Copy over the generated files into the appropriate paper directory and add:

 ```
 reverse legend=true,
 ```

-to the axis block in each generated `tikz.tex` file.
+to the axis block in each generated `tikz.tex` file to change the order of the listed legend items.